Grandi9/AppleStockLSTM/README.md

-# AppleStockLSTM
+# When to Buy $AAPL
-Predicting AAPL stock price using LSTM
+Predicting AAPL's stock price using LSTM

 The updated version takes into consideration of AAPL stock split - https://investor.apple.com/faq/default.aspx